iliachry/iliachry.github.io/pages/about.md

 - **Electrical & Computer Engineering** (Honors) - Aristotle University of Thessaloniki (AUTH)
 - **Currently: PhD Candidate** - Advancing VR/AR technologies

-### 🏆 Recognition & Awards
+### 🏆 Key Achievements
-- **Microsoft Imagine Cup World Champion 2016** - 1st Place, World Citizenship Category ($50,000)
 - **Multiple Excellence Awards** from AUTH Rector (2016, 2017, 2018)
-- **U.S. Patent** for innovative VR anti-bullying application
+- **U.S. Patent** for innovative VR technology
-- **Military Innovation Recognition** for VR training systems
+- **Military Innovation Recognition** for breakthrough VR training systems

-## Professional Experience

-### **Co-Founder & CEO/CTO - Metatopia** (2023 - Present)
-Building Greece's first Metaverse Studio, creating digital twins, VR training platforms, and immersive experiences for industry 4.0, education, and entertainment.

-### **Lead XR Software Engineer - CERTH** (Present)
-Leading extended reality development projects at the Centre for Research and Technology Hellas, focusing on cutting-edge VR/AR applications.

-### **Research Associate - Urban Water Management** (Present)
-Developing Digital Twin solutions for urban water systems, combining my expertise in software engineering with environmental sustainability.
+## The Story Behind the Tech

+### **Early Inspiration**
+My fascination with virtual reality started during university when I realized that the most powerful tool for building empathy isn't a speech or a book - it's literally putting someone in another person's shoes.
+This insight would later drive some of my most impactful work.

-### **Military Service Innovation** (Completed)
+### **Military Innovation**
-Developed VR training applications that earned recognition from high-ranking military officials, proving that virtual reality has real-world military applications.
+During my military service, I developed VR training applications that impressed high-ranking officials.
+Turns out, virtual reality and actual reality have more in common than you'd think!
+This experience taught me that the best technology solutions come from understanding real-world problems first.

 ## What Drives Me